 - I quadrupled my max breath-hold time using various breathing techniques to improve CO2 tolerance.
 My secret: I cut out mouth breathing and practiced the Wim Hof Method.

-- I did two weeks of an elimination diet (carnivore) to start 2020.
+- I did two weeks of the carnivore (elimination) diet to start 2022.
 Ultimately I missed veggies too much and caved.

 - I’m researching the brain and cognitive enhancement.
 I feel sharper today than before my decade of collision sports.
 Do you have a favorite ingredient?

 - I’m discovering sensitivities and “kryptonite” foods with a CGM device called NutriSense.
 What biomarkers do you track?

 I consider myself a human guinea pig (or investigative journalist to sound fancy).
 I love testing new ideas, products, and technologies designed to upgrade the human experience.

 You’ll find me learning every single day.
 Books, courses, videos, papers… I welcome any and all novel information recommendations!

 I recently deepened my knowledge of functional health wisdom and integrated movement science by becoming a certified CHEK Practitioner.
 Taught by wellness legend Paul Chek.
 Highly recommend the program for anyone interested in understanding the body as a cybernetic system.
 A tightly interlinked system of systems.

 Understanding biology through the holistic lens takes you to the root of health and long-term optimal performance.

 In June 2021 I began open-sourcing my knowledge and conversations with the world’s leading experts on living the high-performance lifestyle.
 Join the tribe and subscribe to the podcast at mindbodypeak.com.

 I am also consulting for a nootropics startup based out of NYC.